 While Original Medicare Part A does not generally have a monthly premium, Part B does.
-However, those with an annual income above a certain limit may have to pay more while those with a lower income may qualify for assistance programs to reduce this cost.
+However, those with an annual income above a specific limit may have to pay more, while those with a lower income may qualify for assistance programs to reduce this cost.

 How do I enroll in Medicare for the first time in Idaho?

-For Idaho Medicare, you will be automatically enrolled for the first time.
+For Idaho Medicare, you could be subject to automatically enrolled if you’re already receiving benefits from Social Security.
 To be registered, you must already receive Social Security benefits and be 65 years old or older at the time of enrollment.